Saint-Bertrand-de-Comminges: Former cathedral

 The stalls within the choir were commissioned by Jean de Mauléon but because of the lack of documentation it is impossible to name the artist that made them.
 Although and by comparison with other stalls it is often considered it was the work of Nicolas Bachelier, or rather of his school which had been using artists from France, Spain and Italy.
 Most of the work had been done in oak and walnut, the choir seems cut off from the rest of the church contrasting so much with the Gothic and Romanesque parts.

 The sixty-seven stalls represent characters from both the Old and the New Testaments, including scenes like: temptation, envy and lust.

 The former cathedral has been listed as a UNESCO World Heritage Site as part of the World Heritage Sites of the Routes of Santiago de Compostela in France.

 Population

 The inhabitants of the commune are known as Commingeois.
-The name of the demonym name of the Village referring to the ancient region, Comminges.
+This demonym and the name of the village refer to the ancient region, Comminges.